 2. Paid sick leave

 Twelve states currently have paid sick leave laws in place.
 But, what about paid sick leave laws related to coronavirus?

 With coronavirus rising in the U.S., the government put an emergency, federally-mandated sick leave benefit for private businesses into action.
 The bill passed in the House on March 14, passed in the Senate on March 18, and was signed into law by the president.

-The law requires all employers to allow their qualifying employees 14 days of paid sick leave (up to $511 per day or $200 per day, depending on the reason).
+The law requires all employers to allow their qualifying employees 10 days of paid sick leave (up to $511 per day or $200 per day, depending on the reason).
 Employees who qualify for their regular wages (up to $511 per day) while taking paid sick leave are those who are being tested for, treated for, or diagnosed with the coronavirus.
 Employees are also eligible if they have been told by a doctor or government official to stay home due to exposure or symptoms.
 And, employees qualify for two-thirds of their wages (up to $200 per day) if they must take paid sick leave to care for an individual who meets the COVID-19 care criteria.